 Because threats imply imminent danger to you or those around you, it is imperative to reach out to both law enforcement and a student criminal defense lawyer as soon as possible.
 Working with both your lawyer and the police will ensure both your safety and a strong prosecution.

-What should I do if my University charges me with making threats?
+What should I do if my University charges me?

-Defending you against a charge of threats often requires defending against both university conduct code violations and criminal charges simultaneously.
+Defending you against these charges often requires defending against both university conduct code violations and criminal charges simultaneously.
 An experienced college student criminal defense attorney can help you do both.
-Fast and thorough investigation of communications, including social media and text messaging is often vital in defending you against threats charges.
+Fast and thorough investigation of communications, including social media and text messaging is often vital in defending you against charges.
 A WGW college student defense attorney will make sure your case is properly defended.